-Norfolk where conjecturally, the surname is descended from the tenant of the lands of Baron Suffield who was recorded in the Domesday Book census of 1086.
+The surname Suffill was first found in Norfolk where conjecturally, the surname is descended from the tenant of the lands of Baron Suffield who was recorded in the Domesday Book census of 1086.

-Another 164 words (12 lines of text) are included under the topic Early Suffill History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Suffill research.
+Another 48 words (3 lines of text) are included under the topic Early Suffill History in all our PDF Extended History products and printed products wherever possible.

 More information is included under the topic Early Suffill Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Suffill family to Ireland
+Migration of the Suffill family

 Some of the first settlers of this family name or some of its variants were: Henry Suffield, who was recorded in Toronto in the Ontario census of 1871; as well as Robert Suffield, who came to Colorado in 1888.